steve-arnold/MDRipper/README.md

 ## Source code

-This repository contains the source code files to build tha applicatio and data files:
+This repository contains the source code files to build that application and data files:

 * `L001.bc10`       - A LIM 1 data file for the BC10 release.
 * `L001.bc13`       - A LIM 1 data file for the BC13 release.